 Is the service/MOT record legit?
 Was the previous driver a boy racer?
 What if the car requires some serious repair costs in a year?

 While you might be offered a dealership warranty, this is typically only a year or so long, and doesn’t offer a huge amount of cover.
-One of the best benefits of buying or leasing a car fresh from the factory is the manufacturer's warranty.
+One of the best benefits of a car fresh from the factory is the manufacturer's warranty.

 With some warranties lasting as long as 7 years, you can have some peace of mind knowing that you’re covered for the duration of the lease, plus it doesn't add anything extra on to the cost to lease a car!

 We’re going to run you through what’s covered in a warranty, and some of our most popular manufacturers and their warranty length!

 When you take out a business or personal contract hire deal for a new vehicle, you don’t own it.
 It’s the property of the leasing broker, the registered keeper of the lease car.